-Craig Coley Receives $21 Million In Settlement Money After Forty Years In Jail Due To A Wrongful Conviction
+Craig Coley Receives $21 Million In Settlement After Nearly 40 Years In Jail Due To A Wrongful Conviction

 In 1978, Craig Coley of Southern California was accused of murdering his 24-year-old girlfriend Rhonda Wicht and her four-year-old son.
 He proclaimed his innocence at the time, but was not able to prove it.
 The most evidence against him was from an eyewitness who claimed to see him leaving his girlfriend’s apartment shortly after the murders took place.
-He would go on to spend 40 years in prison for a crime he never actually committed.
+He would go on to spend nearly 40 years in prison for a crime he never actually committed.
 The investigation was re-opened decades later and DNA evidence was used to prove Coley’s innocence.
 In 2017, California Governor Jerry Brown pardoned Coley and had him released from jail, according to Fox News.
 He is now 71-years-old.

 Investigators used new technology and forensic tests to prove that the DNA found on Wicht’s bed sheets, was in fact not Coley’s.
 It belonged to an unknown male who might not ever be identified.
 Of course, no amount of money will make up for the decades Coley spent behind bars for a crime he was not guilty of.
 However, some justice has been served.
 Coley has been awarded $21 million in settlement funds for his wrongful conviction.
 At the very least, he will have the opportunity to live out the rest of his life without any financial burdens.